ZackDev/zackdev.github.io/_posts/2021-01-30-how-to-add-custom-entries-to-gnome-applications.md

 ---
-title: How To Add Custom Entries To Gnome Applications
+title: How to add custom entries to Gnome applications
 tags: [linux, gnome, applications]
 published: true
 ---